Updated 7/15/24

 The Benefits of Once-Weekly Basal Insulin

-A weekly basal insulin option could be life-changing for many people because it could help simplify day-to-day diabetes management and cut down on the number of insulin injections.
+A weekly insulin dosing option could be life-changing for many people because it could help simplify day-to-day diabetes management and cut down on the number of insulin injections.
 As mentioned above, this has the potential to greatly reduce treatment burden.
 Weekly basal insulin could also make the process of starting insulin easier for people with type 2 diabetes who would benefit from the therapy but are hesitant to start.
 It’s been shown to have good tolerability and could also be beneficial for people who live in a medical facility where insulin is administered by a healthcare team.

 The Downsides of Once-Weekly Basal Insulin